tigerfarm/arduino/Altair101/READMEuserGuide.md

                   1. Set the Sense switches to an SD drive program filename value.
                   2. Double flip the switch.
                   3. Read file bytes into processor memory.
+                  4. Automatically return to WAIT mode once download is complete.
 + AUX2 down     Enter receive mode to receive bytes into processor memory from the serial port.
-                  1. Set the Sense switches to 0, or to an SD drive program filename value.
+                  1. Set the Sense switches to 0.
                   2. Double flip the switch.
                   3. Enter receive mode.
 HLDA indicator light is on.
                   4. Wait to receive bytes from the serial port.
-Flip RESET to exit receive mode.
+Optional: flip RESET to return to WAIT mode.
-                  5. Once downloaded, control automatically returns back to the processor.
+                  5. Automatically return to WAIT mode once download is complete.
 ````
 -----------
 ### Download from the Serial Port